Zelenenene/git-and-github-final-project-Zelenenene/README.md

 ## Files

-This repository contains:
+This repository contains multiple Jupyter notebooks and CSV files used for the experiments.

-- Jupyter notebooks for spoiler type classification and spoiler generation experiments.
+- **Jupyter notebooks** — Contain the implementations for spoiler type classification and spoiler generation.
+  - Task 1 notebooks: Notebooks for Task 1 experiments.
+The notebook containing `final_model` in its filename corresponds to the final submission.
+  - Task 2 notebooks: Notebooks for Task 2 experiments.
+The notebook containing `final_model` in its filename corresponds to the final submission.

-- CSV files containing processed data and model prediction results.
+- **CSV files** — Contain processed data and model prediction results.
+  - `prediction_task1`: Prediction results for Task 1.
+The file containing `best_score` in its filename corresponds to the final submission.
+  - `prediction_task2`: Prediction results for Task 2.
+The file containing `best_score` in its filename corresponds to the final submission.

 Each notebook includes the corresponding preprocessing, model training, and evaluation pipeline.